FreddeITsupport98/DNF-Automatic/README.md

 - **Downloader behaviour and DNF flags**
   - `DOWNLOADER_DOWNLOAD_MODE` (case‑sensitive):
     - `full` (default) – run a full `dnf update --downloadonly` and cache packages.
+The notifier only shows the final "Updates ready" / **Install** notification after a completed background download has been confirmed (or everything was already cached).
     - `detect-only` – only run a non‑interactive preview; no pre‑download.
+In this mode, notifications can appear as soon as the preview sees pending updates, even if packages are not yet cached.
   - `DUP_EXTRA_FLAGS` – extra flags appended to every DNF call made by the helper (both downloader and notifier).
 Useful for things like `--refresh` or repo selection flags.